Steep Point and Edel Land

 Please save this camping permit to your computer before filling it out.
 Not all browsers support this type of form and saving it to your computer before completing it helps avoid potential problems.

 - Read the conditions of entry on the permit carefully

 - Fill out the required information

 - Fax or email the completed permit to the ranger at Steep Point

 Arguably some of the best land based fishing in Australia occurs at Steep Point.
-Huge mackerel, trevally and even sailfish are caught off Steep Point’s cliffs especially during summer.
-This sort of fishing is not for everyone however, as special equipment is required to land the big one.
-Fishing from the cliffs means floating your bait up to several hundred metres offshore using helium balloons and when retrieving fish using special gaffs to haul fish up the cliffs.
-Read more about the fishing at Steep Point here
+Mackerel, trevally and even sailfish are caught off Steep Point’s cliffs, especially during summer.
+However this fishing requires special equipment to float baits offshore and to haul fish up the cliffs.

-Boat based fishing is also popular around Steep Point and many people launch their boats from Shelter Bay to fish inside South Passage or outside along the Zuytdorp Cliffs and Dirk Hartog Island.
-Remember that South Passage is particularly treacherous for boating as it experiences strong currents and tidal movements.
+Boat-based fishing is also popular in this area with many people launching boats from Shelter Bay.
+The South Passage has strong currents and tidal movements and can be treacherous.
 Take all necessary precautions and ensure you have all the required safety equipment.

 South Passage and Shelter Bay

 Leeward of the Zuytdorp cliffs are crescent shaped beaches and relatively sheltered campsites from where small boats can be launched for fishing and diving.

 May to October is the most popular time but the area’s popularity can make it difficult to get a campsite so book early.